oldme/harvests/README.markdown

     harvest.onFail(handler)

->handler is a callback that will be called with an error object (the cause of error )
+>handler is a callback that will be called with an error object (the cause of error ) , and with the name of the variable that could not be loaded

 ### finished()